 A grave statistic from Time Magazine shows that desertification is happening at an astronomical rate; that is one acre of the world’s soil is turning into sand every second!
 This is having dire effects on all living creatures on Earth.

 However, if we add organic material back to sand, it reverts to a healthy living organism.
 This is easier said than done.

 Below is a YouTube video capturing what has happened to arable soil around the Gobi desert and its adverse impact on local farmers.

 Controls Carbon Dioxide in the Atmosphere

 In addition to containing vital minerals and vitamins which are transferred into our food, topsoil absorbs carbon dioxide.
 It is the second largest carbon store, or ‘sink’, after the oceans.
 Plants draw the carbon dioxide from the air, helping to keep our levels of carbon dioxide and oxygen in balance.
-“But atmospheric carbon also affects the soil, because carbon that is not used for above-ground plant growth is distributed through the roots of a plant, which deposit carbon in the soil”, according to the European Environmental Agency.
+Atmospheric carbon also affects the soil, because carbon that is not used for above-ground plant growth is distributed through the roots of a plant, which deposit carbon in the soil, according to the Nature Education Knowledge Project.

 If the soil is not disrupted, the carbon dioxide will remain stable and locked in the soil for thousands of years.
 However, if the soil IS disturbed, it will allow more carbon dioxide to enter the atmosphere.